-Rogues in Paradise the Real Story of Barbados, celebrates the Afro-British Caribbean Culture and people of Barbados—and all the quirky, fun-loving ordinary, and extraordinary Barbados characters who call it home.
+Rogues in Paradise the Real Story of Barbados, celebrates the Afro-British Caribbean Culture and Barbados People—and all the quirky, fun-loving ordinary, and extraordinary Barbados characters who call it home.

 In this thoughtful, funny, and provocative true real story of Barbados, readers find themselves thrust into an evolving world: One that begs exploration of its history, people, and culture.

 Bajans come to life in vivid colour through a series of character vignettes—from their electrifying personalities to their mischievous mechanisms for survival to their quiet intensity.
 Each Character jumps off the page in images as striking as the pictures painted by Woolly Hewitt or Darla Trotman.
 It is The Real Story of Barbados featuring real people, ordinary folk, knights and heroes.
 All are delightful characters, polished and unpolished, rogues, rascal, unsung heroes and true Bajans.

 With warmth and humour the stories explore humanity, heritage, people and cultural responsibility.
 It speaks to a larger psychological question of Character: how can Afro-Barbadian people be so resilient after 300 years of slavery?
 Interwoven history and lucid storytelling move the narrative outward from personal observation, providing a rich backstory on navigating contemporary life against a complicated past.
 At its core, Rogues in Paradise redefines what it means to rise for one and as one in pursuit of the common good.
 It celebrates cultural identity, friendship, and adventure but, more than that, it celebrates the human spirit in us all.